 - Franklin Park Zoo: Descriptions of opportunities are available online.

 - MSPCA-Angell: An organization involved in animal protection and veterinary medicine.
-Volunteer opportunities are available throughout Massachusetts.
+Volunteer opportunities are available at MSPCA locations throughout Massachusetts.

 - Museum of Science-Boston (MoS): Volunteers in the Live Animal Center at the MoS assist in the handling, care, and feeding of wild animals used for educational programs in the Museum.